francescodc87/Modules_Detection/README.md

 rm(list = ls())
 ```

-### Computing colocalization p-values
+### Computing co-localization p-values
-This step takes as input the clustersCOGSnr_trimmed.csv and coloc_count.Rdata files and computes the colocalization p-values in both directions.
+This step takes as input the clustersCOGSnr_trimmed.csv and coloc_count.Rdata files and computes the co-localization p-values in both directions.
 The computed p-values are saved into coloc_pval.Rdata and coloc_pval.csv.
 ```
 source("coloc_pval.R")
 rm(list = ls())